 Growing Lilies Indoors

 Lilies are generally considered outdoor plants and are best grown in a sunny spot in the garden.
 However, it is possible to grow lilies indoors in pots as long as you can provide the plants with the right growing conditions.
-When growing lilies indoors, choose a sunny location with at least 6 hours of direct sunlight per day.
+When growing lilies indoors, choose a sunny location with at least 6 hours of direct sunlight per day and a temperature between 59 - 68 degrees Fahrenheit.
 Lilies also need well-draining soil and regular watering to thrive, so choose a pot with drainage holes and water the plants as needed to keep the soil evenly moist.

 One thing to remember when growing lilies indoors is that the plants need to go through a period of dormancy to bloom again.
 The plants will stop growing during this time, and the leaves will yellow and die back.
 This is a natural part of the plant's life cycle and is essential for the plant's long-term health.
-Stop watering and fertilizing the plants for a few months to allow your lilies to go through their dormancy period.
+Place the plant in a cool location around 50 degrees F, and stop watering and fertilizing for a few months to allow your lilies to go through their dormancy period.
 Then, after the dormant period, resume watering and fertilizing the plants to encourage new growth.

 Steps To Care For Lilies in Winter